Roger T. Howe

 Roger Thomas Howe (born 1957 in Sacramento, California) is the William E. Ayer Professor of Electrical Engineering at Stanford University.
 He earned a B.S. degree in physics from Harvey Mudd College (Claremont, California) and M.S. and Ph.D. degrees in electrical engineering from the University of California, Berkeley in 1981 and 1984, respectively.
-He was a faculty member at Carnegie-Mellon University in 1984-1985, at the Massachusetts Institute of Technology from 1985-1987, and at UC Berkeley between 1987-2005, where he was the Robert S. Pepper Distinguished Professor.
-He has been a member of the faculty of the School of Engineering at Stanford since 2005.
+He was a faculty member at Carnegie-Mellon University from 1984 to 1985, at the Massachusetts Institute of Technology from 1985 to 1987, and at UC Berkeley between 1987 and 2005, where he was the Robert S. Pepper Distinguished Professor.
+He has been a faculty member of the School of Engineering at Stanford since 2005.

 His research interests are micro and nanoelectromechanical systems (M/NEMS) design and fabrication.
 He and his Ph.D. advisor, Richard S. Muller at Berkeley, developed polysilicon surface micromachining technology.